c-blake/cron/README.md

-for all tests in a `loop` in order to compute much longer equivalent sleeps.[^8] This duration aggregation/compiling would, however, break jobs reaching out to dynamic system state, e.g. file presence, to decide if they run (which cronds do not even allow at the scheduling level, though obviously anything can in dynamic test of what's scheduled).
+for all tests in a `loop` in order to compute much longer equivalent sleeps.[^8] This duration aggregation/compiling would, however, break jobs reaching out to dynamic system state, e.g. file presence, to decide if they run (which cronds do not even allow at the scheduling level, though obviously anything can exit early based on dynamic tests).

 In practice, when I want low overhead, I just set `cron.period = 30*60*sec` and schedule stuff on half-hours.
 At the other end of the spectrum, one can look at